bgermann/cforms2/readme.txt

 == Upgrade Notice ==

+= 14.6.7 =
+This is only compatible with Wordpress 3.5+.
+Version 3.3 and 3.4 support is dropped.

 = 14.6.3 =
 The Wordpress function wp_mail is now used for mails, which makes use of built-in PHPMailer.
 If you want to configure it to use an external SMTP server, use an appropriate plugin, e.g. [WP Mail SMTP](https://wordpress.org/plugins/wp-mail-smtp/).